Channel View School for Research

 After-school: Activities include photography, jazz, steel drum band chess.
 There are lots of campus-wide sports teams.

 Admissions: Middle school: test scores, grades, and teacher recommendations are taken into account.
 Students must come in for an interview and parents must sign a contract agreeing to appropriate student behavior.
-High School: Continuing 8th graders must re-apply, but if they rank Channel View first, they are guaranteed a seat, Turbidy said.
-For those new to the school, District 27 residents or students who attend an information session have priority.
-(Meredith Kolodner, interviews September 2012)
+High School: Channel View 8th-graders who want to stay on for high school are guaranteed a seat.
+For rising 9th-graders new to the school, District 27 students or residents who attend an information session have priority.
+(Meredith Kolodner, interviews September 2012; updated by Ella Colley, February 2015; admissions information updated July 2015 )